Community Benefit Report

 Studies conducted with the goal of improving population health

-Based on a total of 115 hospitals’ data submitted in the fiscal year 2020 MHA Community Benefits Survey.
+Based on data submitted in the fiscal year 2021 MHA Community Benefits Survey.
 An itemized breakdown of the Community Benefit Report is available online.

 Caring for all Patients

-Despite the unique obstacles and financial burden of the COVID-19 pandemic, Michigan hospitals and health systems remained committed to providing high-quality, cost-effective care to patients and their families.
-According to the American Hospital Association annual survey data, hospitals of all types provided more than $42 billion in uncompensated care to their patients in 2020.
+As they continued to emerge from the lasting impacts of the COVID-19 pandemic, Michigan hospitals and health systems remained committed to providing high-quality, cost-effective care to patients and their families in 2021.
 Michigan-specific data includes:

 Medicare (at cost)